-In freezing weather a suitable anti-freeze solution, such as those described on page 29, should be used.
-The soluble oil, although it has no anti-freezing qualities in itself, will blend satisfactorily with any approved anti-freeze.
-Allowances must, of course, be made when testing the cooling solution for the effect soluble oil has on its specific gravity.
+In freezing weather a suitable anti-freeze solution, such as those described on page 34, should be used.
+The inhibitor although it has no anti-freezing qualities in itself, will blend satisfactorily with any approved anti-freeze but should not be used with any solution already containing a similar inhibitor (see page 36).
+Allowances must, of course, be made when testing the cooling solution for the effect the inhibitor has on its specific gravity.

 Before the start of cold weather, the cooling system should be cleaned and thoroughly inspected to make sure all connections are tight.
-If soluble oil is used this cleaning will suffice for the entire year; otherwise it is advisable to clean it thoroughly every 6000 miles, using the reverse flow method which is standard at all Authorized Cadillac-La Salle Service Stations.
+If the inhibitor is used, this cleaning will suffice for the entire year; otherwise it is advisable to clean it thoroughly every 6000 miles, using the reverse flow method which is standard at all Authorized Cadillac-La Salle Service Stations.